-Fasting may increase heartburn in some pregnant women.
-If you experience uncomfortable or concerning symptoms of any kind while you’re waiting to have your blood drawn, let your doctor know immediately.
+Fasting may increase heartburn in some pregnant people.
+Let your doctor know if you experience uncomfortable or concerning symptoms while waiting to have your blood drawn.

-If you’re seeing a doctor other than your obstetrician-gynecologist, make sure they are made aware of your pregnancy before your blood test.
+If you’re seeing a doctor other than your obstetrician-gynecologist, be sure to let them know about your pregnancy before your blood test.